Where are the best places in the state of Pennsylvania?

 - Spring Ridge (Pop.
 902)

-If you’re curious enough, here are the worst places to live in Pennsylvania:
+If you’re curious enough, here are the worst places to live in Pennsylvania according to the data:

 - McKeesport (Pop.
 19,529)

-Detailed List Of The Best Cities In Pennsylvania
+Detailed List Of The Best Places To Live In Pennsylvania